hainayanda/Impose/README.md

 ## Weak Provider

 This provider is a combination of singleton and transient providers.
 It will store the instance in a weak variable before returning it.
 Once the stored instance became nil, it will recreate a new instance for the next injection.
 The closure will be stored strongly tho.
-It will be useful for dependency that you want to use and shared but released when not used anymore:
+It will be useful for dependency that you want to use and share but released when not used anymore:

 ```swift
 Injector.shared.addWeakSingleton(for: Dependency.self, SomeDependency())